Louis B. Brodsky

-Louis Bernard Brodsky (December 25, 1883 - April 29, 1970) was a magistrate in The Tombs court in New York City known for the acquittal of the six men involved in the anti-Nazi SS Bremen riot in 1935 and for a progressive ruling regarding dancers and nudity in April 1935.
+Louis Bernard Brodsky (December 25, 1879 – April 29, 1970) was an American magistrate in The Tombs court in New York City known for the acquittal of the six men involved in the anti-Nazi SS Bremen riot in 1935 and for a progressive ruling regarding dancers and nudity in April 1935.

 Background

-Of Jewish heritage, he was born on Christmas Day, December 25, 1883 in the Russian Empire.
-Brodsky graduated from the New York University Law School in 1900.
+Brodsky was born into a Ukrainian Jewish family on December 25, 1879, to Elias and Sarah Brodsky.
+His family immigrated to New York in 1881, where his father worked as an embroiderer.
+He graduated from the New York University Law School in 1900 and applied for U.S. citizenship on December 26, 1900, the first day he was eligible.
 He was admitted to the New York Bar in 1901.
+His father died in 1924.

 Career

 Brodsky was mostly involved in commercial cases as a trial lawyer.
 He was named a magistrate in 1924 by Mayor John F. Hylan.
 He filled an unexpired term and was reappointed to a 10-year-term by Mayor James J. Walker.
 He retired in 1939.

 Brodsky was chairman of the National Hebrew Orphan Asylum, honorary president of the Hebrew Day and Night Nursery, director of the Home of Old Israel and Hebrew Orphan Home, and a trustee of the Israel Zion Hospital of Brooklyn, New York.